 For those public retirees who come under the WEP, there’s a modified formula for determining the Social Security benefit.
 The WEP is described in a Fact Sheet provided by the Social Security Administration.

 Neal and Brady Pursue Different Routes to Windfall Elimination Provision (WEP) Reform

-Ways & Means Chairman Richard Neal (D-MA) and the Committee’s Ranking Member Kevin Brady (R-TX) have gone their separate ways in the current Congress advancing slightly different approaches to resolve the unfairness of the Social Security Windfall Elimination Provision (WEP).
+Ways & Means Chairman Richard Neal (D-MA) and the Committee’s Ranking Member Kevin Brady (R-TX) have slightly different approaches to resolve the unfairness of the Social Security Windfall Elimination Provision (WEP).

-Chairman Neal has introduced H.R.
-4540, the Public Servants Protection and Fairness Act.
+Chairman Neal has reintroduced the Public Servants Protection and Fairness Act of 2021.
 The legislation establishes a new, fairer formula that will pay Social Security benefits in proportion to the share of a worker’s earnings that were covered for Social Security purposes.
 This provision is coupled with a benefit guarantee ensuring no benefit cuts relative to current law for all current and future retirees.
 Current WEP retirees will receive $150 a month in relief payments.

-Ranking Member Brady has introduced H.R.
-3934, the Equal Treatment of Public Servants Act of 2019.
-Brady reforms the Social Security Act by replacing an unfair formula for calculating benefits – known as the Windfall Elimination Provision — with a new, fairer formula that treats teachers, police officers, firefighters, and other public servants like the rest of America’s workers.
+In the last Congress, Ranking Member Brady introduced the Equal Treatment of Public Servants Act of 2019.
+Brady reforms the Social Security Act by replacing an unfair WEP formula for calculating benefits with a new, fairer formula that treats teachers, police officers, firefighters, and other public servants like the rest of America’s workers.
 Mr. Brady has yet to reintroduce his legislation in the current Congress.

-In addition to these WEP reform bills, there are bills in both the House (H.R.
-141) and the Senate (S. 521) that would fully repeal both the WEP and the Government Pension Offset (GPO).
+In addition to Chairman Neal’s WEP reform bill, there is a House bill (H.R.
+82) that would fully repeal both the WEP and the Government Pension Offset (GPO).